rimchang/RSBlur/README.md

 - RSBlur_sharps
   - All of sharp image sequneces.
 - GoPro_INTER_ABME
-  - Synthetic blur dataset using GoPro and the ABME method.
+  - Synthetic blur dataset using GoPro and ABME method.
 - GoPro_U
   - Synthetic blur dataset using GoPro and synthetic blur kernels.